Yandex Cloud

 • Updating trunk parameters

-• Getting a list of trunk operations
+• Getting information about operations in a trunk

 • Deleting a trunk